Skip to main content

 Less Info

-Join us for lunch at Paneterria Italian restaurant, 4921 Cordell Avenue (across from Pines of Rome.
+Join us for lunch at a local restaurant TBD.
 RSVP required online or by contacting Lynn Barclay.

 25